witosh/learn-by-examples/java/types-of-references/README.md

 A phantom reference is directly eligible for garbage collector.When it's garbage collection this type of reference is enqueued in the queue **referenceQueue** after finalize() method has been executed.
 The get() method of a phantom reference always returns null.
 An object is phantomly referenced after it has been finalized, but before its allocated memory has been reclaimed.
 Used only to know when an object is removed from memory.

+They are operationally defined as follows:
+- An object is **strongly reachable** if it can be reached by some thread without traversing any reference objects.
+A newly-created object is strongly reachable by the thread that created it.
+- An object is **softly reachable** if it is not strongly reachable but can be reached by traversing a soft reference.
+- An object is **weakly reachable** if it is neither strongly nor softly reachable but can be reached by traversing a weak reference.
+When the weak references to a weakly-reachable object are cleared, the object becomes eligible for finalization.
+- An object is **phantom reachable** if it is neither strongly, softly, nor weakly reachable, it has been finalized, and some phantom reference refers to it.
+- Finally, an object is unreachable, and therefore eligible for reclamation, when it is not reachable in any of the above ways.

 Sources:
  - https://dzone.com/articles/reference-types-java-part-1 [EN]